alvoskov/SmokeRand/README.md

 This test is not very sensitive.
 But RC4, obsolete CSPRNG, fails it at 16-bit chunks at zmax test at 432 GiB of data (PractRand 0.94 fails at 1 TiB).
 This test run required about 25 min.
+Its RC4OK modification doesn't have such statistical bias and passes this frequency test at least for 1 TiB sample.

 ## 2D Ising model test